 We’ve also explained how long you’ll usually need to wait before you’ll see results from minoxidil treatment, as well as other options you might want to consider if you’re starting to lose hair.

-Minoxidil is the generic version and active ingredient in the medication Rogaine.
-The FDA (U.S. Food and Drug Administration) has approved it in topical form as a treatment for male pattern baldness and female pattern hair loss.
+The U.S. Food and Drug Administration (FDA) has approved minoxidil in topical form as a treatment for male pattern baldness and female pattern hair loss.

 Minoxidil works in a couple of ways.
 First, it moves your hair into a phase of active growth, known as the anagen phase of the hair growth cycle.